Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ````

 ## getBalance()
-Used to get the balance of the account primary asset.
+Used to get the account primary asset balance

 - **Interface**
 ```typescript